sroertgen/homepage/posts/1_blog_run.md

 Hello there,

-this will be my future place for thinking out loud about stuff I'm currently working, plan to do or think should be done (by someone).
+this will be my future place for thinking out loud about stuff I'm currently working on, plan to do or think that it should be done (by someone).
 Language might be German or English depending on topic and mood.